Counseling to Enhance Women's Lives

 If your mental health were your top priority, what would you be doing differently today?
 What small action could you take?
 Use therapy to help you overcome obstacles, manage stress, find relief from pain and progress toward the life you want.

 As your psychologist I serve as your consultant and coach as well as your therapist.
-We work together to protect, build and sustain your well being and quality of life.
+We work together to protect, build and sustain your well being, happiness and quality of life.
 I look forward to meeting you.
 Let's get started.

 Tell Your Story